 Middleburg is a somewhat small town located in the state of Florida.
 With a population of 13,655 people and six constituent neighborhoods, Middleburg is the 170th largest community in Florida.

 The people who call Middleburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middleburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middleburg include German, English, Italian, and Polish.
+Important ancestries of people in Middleburg include German, English, Irish, Scottish, and Italian.

 The most common language spoken in Middleburg is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.